CNA-Tech/PKS-Ninja/LabGuides/Lab16-PksTroubleshooting/readme.md

 </details>
 <br/>

-## Step 2: Accelerating Planning, Operations and Problem Resolution with the vSphere PKS Plugin
+## 2.0 Accelerating Planning, Operations and Problem Resolution with the vSphere PKS Plugin

 The vSphere PKS plugin is a plugin for the vSphere HTML5 client that is optimized to support common workflows for virtual infrastructure administrators supporting PKS environments.
 The plugin is a very useful tool for validating the health of the PKS environment and rapidly identifying and accessing related assets and tools for planning changes or accelerating problem resolution